eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 As already explained earlier, the algorithm works on basic blocks.
 This can be the body of a loop (without any control flow).
 But it can be any basic block, even outside of loops.

-The implementation in the Hotspot JVM currently only applies the SuperWord algorithm for loops.
+The implementation in the HotSpot JVM currently only applies the SuperWord algorithm for loops.
 Since it is a JIT (just in time) compiler, one has to focus the time spent on optimizations to the places where it is most promising.
 That is most often loops.

 To ensure that the full size of the SIMD vectors can be filled, one needs to unroll loops with at least a multiple of `vector_width / sizeof(type)`.
 In the JVM code, this is further refined for each `type`.
 One will have to unroll less for an 8-byte `long`, than for a 2-byte `short`.
 Unrolling less means the algorithm has to process fewer noodes, and process them faster.